avrae/avrae/docs/aliasing/aliasing.rst

-Automation Basics
+Aliasing Basics
 ======================

-Avrae has vast potential for automation.
+Avrae has vast potential for making long commands simple.
 It allows you to create and maintain commands.
 These commands can be used personally or shared with other users on a server.
 Let's take a look at some of the basics of automation that you can start using in your server.

 .. note::
-  If you have experience with JSON and API's and are looking for more advanced documentation, head on over to the `Automation Reference Page <automation_ref.html>`_ or `Aliasing API Page <aliasing/api.html>`_.
+  If you have experience with JSON and API's and are looking for more advanced documentation, head on over to the `Aliasing API Page <aliasing/api.html>`_.

-Automation Types
+Command Types
 ------------------------

 Avrae has a few different types of commands that are used for different purposes.